A couple of weeks ago, I wrote a post about the struggles of balancing work and life – especially for those of us in the nonprofit world.

 Diversity is desperately needed to build a strong organization.
-That’s not lip service, that’s fact.
+That’s not lip service, that’s a fact.
 Surveys point to a need for the qualities women score more highly on.
 These traits include “expressive”, “plans for the future”, “reasonable”, “loyal”, “flexible” and “patient”.

-An article in the Harvard Business Review talks about second generation bias – unconscious, unintentional, but still present.
+An article in the Harvard Business Review talks about second-generation bias – unconscious, unintentional, but still present.

 It’s a trap for women: men who score high on likeability are also seen as more competent leaders.
 For men, the two leadership traits are complementary.
 Women are seen as less competent if they’re more likable.

 This infographic from TCC Group makes the problem of gender diversity in our sector quite clear.

 So nonprofits must work twice as hard to care for the needs of the world.
 And as Pallotta says, they’re denied many of the tools used in the for-profit world.
 Somehow, we’re supposed to innovate without investment.
 Care for people while not caring for our employees.